bitnami/containers/bitnami/mongodb/README.md

 **Arbiter node configuration:**

-Finally, the arbiters follows the same procedure than secondary nodes with the exception that the command to add it to the replica set is `rs.addArb(ARBITER_NODE_HOST)`.
+The arbiters follows the same procedure than secondary nodes with the exception that the command to add it to the replica set is `rs.addArb(ARBITER_NODE_HOST)`.
 An arbiter should be added when the sum of primary nodes plus secondaries nodes is even.

+**Hidden node configuration:**

+Finally, the hidden node follows the same procedure than secondary nodes with the exception that the command to add it to the replica set is `rs.add(host: HIDDEN_NODE_HOST, hidden: true, priority: 0})`.

 ## Enabling SSL/TLS